jwharm/java-gi/website/docs/usage.md

 ```

 Furthermore, you must set the Java language version to 20.
 And while the Panama foreign function API is still in preview status, set the `--enable-preview` option to the compile and execution tasks.
 To suppress warnings about native access, also add `--enable-native-access=ALL-UNNAMED`.
 See [this `build.gradle` file](https://github.com/jwharm/java-gi-examples/blob/main/HelloWorld/build.gradle) for a complete example.

-## Modules

-For module-based applications (with a `module-info.java` file), the following modules are available:

-* org.gnome.glib
-    * org.freedesktop.gstreamer
-    * org.gnome.gtk
-        * org.gnome.adwaita

-Each module transitively exports its dependencies, so when you want to create a Gtk application, you only need to add `requires org.gnome.gtk;` to your `module-info.java` file.

 ## Application code